-As the New Year begins and the island continues to cleanse itself from the past tourism season, I wonder what I can do on a personal level to help.
+As the New Year begins and the island continues to cleanse itself from the past tourism season, I wonder what I can do on a personal level to help on a sustainable way.
 Cleaning up the beaches with my children, not using plastic bags, being conservative with my water usage?
 With the Ibiza Preservation Fund actively promoting and organizing sustainable initiatives on Ibiza and Formentera, I have decided to ask Sandra Benbeniste, a driving force of the IPF, what she can add to my green checklist.

 Have you always been a passionate environmental activist and what was it that brought you to Ibiza?